Alfred Hitchcock: Gainsborough Pictures and work in Germany

 In Germany, Hitchcock observed the nuances of German cinema and filmmaking which had a big influence on him.
 When he was not working, he would visit Berlin's art galleries, concerts and museums.
 He would also meet with actors, writers and producers to build connections.
 Balcon asked him to direct a second film in Munich, The Mountain Eagle (1926), based on an original story titled Fear o' God.
 The film is lost, and Hitchcock called it "a very bad movie".
 A year later, Hitchcock wrote and directed The Ring; although the screenplay was credited solely to his name, Elliot Stannard assisted him with the writing.
 The Ring garnered positive reviews; the Bioscope critic called it "the most magnificent British film ever made".

 When he returned to England, Hitchcock was one of the early members of the London Film Society, newly formed in 1925.
-Through the Society, he became fascinated by the work by Soviet filmmakers: Dziga Vertov, Lev Kuleshov, Sergei Eisenstein and Vsevolod Pudovkin.
+Through the Society, he became fascinated by the work of Soviet filmmakers Dziga Vertov, Lev Kuleshov, Sergei Eisenstein and Vsevolod Pudovkin.
 He would also socialise with fellow English filmmakers Ivor Montagu, Adrian Brunel and Walter Mycroft.
 Hitchcock recognised the value in cultivating his own brand, with the director aggressively promoting himself during this period.
 In a 1925 London Film Society meeting he declared directors were what mattered most in making films, with Donald Spoto writing that Hitchcock proclaimed, "We make a film succeed.
 The name of the director should be associated in the public's mind with a quality product.
 Actors come and go, but the name of the director should stay clearly in the mind of the audience."

 Visually, it was extraordinarily imaginative for the time, most notably in the scene in which Hitchcock installed a glass floor so that he could show the lodger pacing up and down in his room from below, as though overheard by his landlady.